-Identifying the frequency of deviations such as WBIT events will fulfill, in part, the new requirement to monitor blood utilization as specified in Standard 8.2 and at the same time improve the safety of transfusion practices.
-The new requirement is also consistent with the national patient safety goal of improving the accuracy of patient identification promulgated by the Joint Commission on Accreditation of Healthcare Organizations.
+Identifying the frequency of deviations such as WBIT events will fulfill, in part, the new requirement to monitor blood utilization as specified in Standard 8.5 and at the same time improve the safety of transfusion practices.
+The new requirement is also consistent with the national patient safety goal of improving the accuracy of patient identification promulgated by the Joint Commission.